 The U.S. had the highest child obesity figures among high-income countries, and the Middle East and North Africa also saw some of the highest increases in child obesity during the past four decades.

 And surprisingly, although obesity rates are on the rise, an increasing number of children are still underweight.
 In 2016, 75 million young girls and 117 million boys were “moderately or severely underweight.”

-However, the researchers note that if these trends continue, by the end of 2022 there will be more obese children in the world than underweight ones.
+However, the researchers note that if these trends continue, by the end of 2022 there will be more children with obesity in the world than underweight ones.

 It is worth noting that adult obesity rates also increased, from 100 million adults in 1975, to 671 million in 2016.